|Vintage Pulp||Aug 15 2019|

 I'm down to my last few bullets!
 Throw those egg salad sandwiches we brought for lunch!
 Maybe those will slow them down!

 When we first saw Eric North's 1955 sci-fi thriller The Ant Men the first thought we had— Well, actually, the second thought.
 The first thought was: “Oh, this is a must read.”
 Our second thought was: “Highly centralized, conscienceless, conformist hordes seeking to overrun everything in sight?
 Hmm, wonder what that's a paranoid metaphor for?”
 But the book doesn't really have the anti-commie thing.
 It's sci-fi played straight about six unfortunate people who stumble upon a city of giant ants in the dead heart of Australia.
 To make matters worse, there are more than just ants out there.
 It's reasonably fun at first, but North slowly drives his own narrative south with an impossibly annoying Aussie bush guide character who exclaims, “Mamma mamma!” probably fifty times.
 Five would have gotten the idea across.
-Before long we were hoping the ants would eat him.
+Before long we were hoping the ants would rip him to pieces and drag his sections down a hole to their queen.
 The fact that they don't is the book's biggest flaw.
 Aside from that it's decent, but certainly not among the better sci-fi novels of the period.
 This MacFadden-Bartell edition has art by Jack Faragasso.